 What Does High-Efficiency Mean?

 High-efficiency wood heating appliances are designed differently than traditional open-hearth fireplaces or wood stoves.
 According to the EPA, this means using specific design features to boost efficiency, include

 · Firebox insulation

-· A large baffle to produce a longer, hotter gas flow path
+· A large baffle (a heavy-duty metal component that sits at the top of your firebox) to produce a longer, hotter gas flow path

 · Small holes above the fuel in the firebox to introduce pre-heated combustion air into the chamber

 All in all, these features allow the wood in the firebox to burn hotter while producing less emissions and requiring less fuel than normal appliances.

 What Are the Standards?

 The EPA’s revisions to the “2015 New Source Performance Standards for New Residential Wood Heaters, New Hydronic Heaters and Forced-Air Furnaces” require that any adjustable-rate wood burning stove produce less than 2.5 grams of carbon per hour.